State Express Transport Corporation: Reservations

 SETC provides advance booking and reservations on all of its routes.
 The advance reservation period is 60 days before the journey date.
-There are options to reserve tickets online as well as in SETC counters at major locations.
+There are options to reserve tickets through online as well as in SETC counters at major Bus Stations.
 The travellers will be notified by SMS with a conductor's mobile number when the passenger list is printed at the originating station.